 Storm Water / MS4 Program

-TOWNSHIP DEMONSTRATES COMPLIANCE WITH MS4 PROGRAM NPDES STORM WATER PERMIT
+TOWNSHIP DEMONSTRATES COMPLIANCE WITH MS4 PROGRAM NPDES STORMWATER PERMIT

 Brighton Township submits an Annual Report to the Department of Environmental Protection for completion of the specified program requirements for the NPDES Storm Water permitting cycle.
 These requirements are part of the Municipal Separate Storm Sewer System (MS4).
 The goal of the MS4 program is to reduce the discharge of pollutants in order to protect water quality.
 The Township will continue to implement requirements of the MS4 program to protect water resources in the community.
-Among other things, the Township does are:
+Among other things, the Township:

 • Conducts a public education meeting on the MS4 program and the Township’s implementation efforts at least one time per year.